MrVolcano/git-lesson/README.md

 # git-lesson
-The unicorn and the lorry
+The unicorn and the lorry and teh pony

 Red lorry